 25 cards

 We opted to go for this specific lineup because of the lineup construction requirements set upon us by the Aegis tournament - champions can only be repeated twice throughout a team’s lineup (three players per team).
-If you weren’t limited by format, some alternate decks you could run include Taliyah Ziggs
+If you weren’t limited by format, some alternate decks you could run include Taliyah Ziggs, or Scouts.

 Rally Never Died